Mister E

-Mister E is a fictional character, appearing in magazines published by American company DC Comics.
+Mister E is a fictional character appearing in magazines published by DC Comics.
 Created by Bob Rozakis and Jack C. Harris, the character first appeared in Secrets of Haunted House #31 (December 1980) and was a recurring character for ten issues.
 He was then radically redesigned by Neil Gaiman for use in The Books of Magic, after which he appeared in his own mini-series and was a recurring character in Vertigo Comics titles owned by DC.

 Fictional character biography

 As a young boy Erik was repeatedly beaten by his father.
 Erik tried to protect his sister Katarina from his father, but failed.
 One day Erik found degrading and perverted pictures of his mother and his sister hidden under his father's bed.
 His father found out that Erik knew his secrets, so he took out Erik's eyes with a sharpened spoon.
 His father believed humanity was inherently evil, and thought that by blinding his son he was saving him from temptation.
 These childhood experiences made Erik psychotic and a dangerous fanatic.
 He still had a deep love for his father, so he blocked out the reason his father maimed him, making up a fiction in his mind that his father did it because he caught Erik sneaking a peek at an adult magazine.

 Erik moved to Boston and under the name Mister E he achieved some fame as both a historian and a vigilante who sought out and destroyed what he perceived to be evil.
 His forte was the supernatural, and he battled many magical beings over the years.
 At one point, he met "the Superman".
 He hired a young woman recently emigrated from Dublin named Kelly O'Toole to be his assistant after she helped him defeat her former employer, Judge Kobold, who was both a werewolf and a vampire who had sentenced numerous alleged witches to hang.
 Erik fought with false zombies, creatures built from corpses by mad scientists, and a leprechaun who had allowed Kelly's mother the financial opportunity to visit her in Boston.
 He assisted a young man, David Neu (Neu is Rozakis's wife's surname), who was researching manuscripts by Cotton Mather, to kill a hound that allegedly belonged to Salem witches, and also hired him on as an assistant.
 He guided the two into hanging another hound out the window.
 The three also fought a descendant of Mathew Maule who claimed to be Maule himself.